Ranger-4297/YAGPDB-ccs/Economy/V6/Plugins/Accounts/Readme.md

 # Accounts

-# This plugin system requires all commands found within to function.
-# It is reccomended that you add a new CC group for these if you are not organising them.

 # Info
 Accounts are multi-user accessable bank accounts.
-Accounts can be created for a set number or a percentage of money.
+Accounts can be created for free and come with 500 of your local currency.
+Users can withdraw and deposit freely as long as they are whitelisted.
-Certain aspects of an account can be managed by the holder
+Users can access their available accounts with the `list` subcommand Certain aspects of an account can be managed by the holder (whitelist & limit)